PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 Roughly speaking, the HPA {{<glossary_tooltip text="controller" term_id="controller">}} will increase and decrease the number of replicas (by updating the Deployment) to maintain an average CPU utilization across all Pods of 50%.
-The Deployment then updates the ReplicaSet - this is part of how all Deployments work in Kubernetes - and then the ReplicaSet either adds or removes Pods based on the change to its `.spec`.
+The Deployment then updates the ReplicaSet - this is part of how all Deployments work in PlaidCloud - and then the ReplicaSet either adds or removes Pods based on the change to its `.spec`.

 Since each pod requests 200 milli-cores by `kubectl run`, this means an average CPU usage of 100 milli-cores.